 Transfer students have the right to appeal institutional decisions on the acceptance of transfer credit toward graduation requirements at NCMC.
-Students may complete the Transfer Credit Re-evaluation Appeal form and submit to the Registrar's Office.
+Students may complete the Transfer Credit Re-evaluation Appeal form available in myCOMPASS.
 The decision on transferability will rest with the academic department chairperson.